 Workers’ Compensation Spousal Death Claim

 Most workers’ compensation death claims involve a surviving spouse.
 Odds are that you are the wife or husband of a worker who was killed in a workplace accident or died as a result of an occupational disease.
-What you need to know is that the New Jersey Workers’ Compensation Act affords you financial relief in the form of funeral benefits, payment of medical expenses associated with the work-related death, and income replacement.
-Daniel Santarsiero, and our firm, the Law Offices of Jonathan F. Marshall, has been handling spousal death claims throughout the state for well over 20 years now.
-Whether you need to file a survivor claim petition in Monmouth County, Hudson County, Middlesex County, Essex County or another venue, the lawyers on our team have the skills you need to ensure that you receive every penny you are entitled to by law.
-To speak with an attorney in a free initial consultation anytime 24/7, call us at 800-999-0897.
+What you need to know is that the New Jersey Workers’ Compensation Act affords you financial relief in the form of funeral benefits, payment of medical expenses associated with work-related death, and income replacement.
+Daniel Santarsiero, and our firm, New Jersey Workers Compensation Lawyer, has been handling spousal death claims throughout the state for well over 20 years now.
+Whether you need to file a survivor claim petition in Monmouth County, Hudson County, Middlesex County, Essex County, or another venue, the lawyers on our team have the skills you need to ensure that you receive every penny you are entitled to by law.
+To speak with an attorney in a free initial consultation anytime 24/7, call us at 866-916-3549.

 Workers’ Compensation Attorneys